Who are Storm Spotters?

 When will a class be offered in my community?

 In the Quad Cities service area, spotter training classes are conducted from late February through early April.
-One to two classes are conducted in each county.
+Classes are offered in alternating years, with one class annually in the large population centers.
 Scheduling of spotter training classes begins around the New Year.
 A list of classes currently scheduled can be found at: www.weather.gov/quadcities/?n=spottertraining

 Can I attend a class in another area?